 Poyser (2011) looked at the police investigation and interviewing procedure as a major contributor to injustices around the world.
 The findings of psychiatric and psychological research, as well as the ensuing suggestions, are used to analyze this phenomenon.
 These reforms to UK law, policy, and practice have had a considerable impact as a result.
 The report demonstrates that, despite significant advancements in this area in the UK, there is still no room for complacency because injustices continue to happen both locally and globally.
-The study identifies the interviewing of adult victims and witnesses as an area that needs more transparency and investigation as something that has been relatively disregarded in the investigative puzzle.
-This report urges scholars to keep pointing out the flaws in the police investigation and interview process and to provide reform recommendations based on their empirical research.
+The study identifies the interviewing of adult victims and witnesses as an area that needs more transparency and investigation as something that has been relatively disregarded in the investigation and interview process and to provide reform recommendations based on their empirical research.